-Chinese at First Language level is organised around a number of contemporary topics.
-These topics enable students to continue developing their communication skills in Chinese (speaking, listening, reading & writing), and an understanding of Chinese language systems as well as enhancing intercultural understanding.
+Chinese at the First Language level is organized around several contemporary topics.
+These topics are selected to enhance your communication skills in Chinese, covering speaking, listening, reading, and writing.
+Additionally, you'll deepen your understanding of Chinese language systems and intercultural dynamics.